How to Upgrade Your Builder-Grade Home with Small Tweaks

 5. Install Real Window Treatments (No More Sad Blinds)

-If your home still has those standard white plastic blinds that bend at the slightest breeze, please do your home a favor and upgrade to actual window treatments.
+If your home still has those standard white plastic blinds that are impossible to keep clean, please do your home a favor and upgrade to actual window treatments.

 Easy ways to elevate your windows: